spinnaker/spinnaker.github.io/guides/operator/custom-webhook-stages/index.md

     type: string
 ```
 ### Troubleshooting
- * *nothing in stage dropdown*.
-If after adding webhook you see nothing in stage dropdown check that you added description to preconfigured webhook.
+ * *stages do not apprear in deck*.
+If after adding webhook you see nothing in stage dropdown of pipeline configuration view check that you added description to preconfigured webhook.